LucjaTalaga/cats-app-dockerized/README.md

 # cats-app-dockerized
-Simple web page with Node js, Mongo db and Docker, to practice Docker containers.
+Simple web page with Node js, Mongo DB and Docker, to practice Docker containers.